AzeematRaji/ersilia-outreachy/README.md

 joblib.dump(model, "../models/bioavailability.pkl")
 ```

+10- Images of evaluation metrics can be found /results

 ### Model hypothesis

-- After training the XGBoost model, achieved an accuracy of 79.69%, precision of 83.96%, and recall of 90.82%.
+After training the XGBoost model, it achieved:

+Accuracy: 79.69%

+Precision: 83.96%

+Recall: 90.82%

+ROC-AUC Score: 0.7078

-- The ROC-AUC score was 0.7078, which is close to TDC benchmark models reporting around 0.706 +- 0.031 on similar tasks.
+This ROC-AUC score is close to the TDC benchmark, which reports around 0.706 ± 0.031 for similar tasks.

+To address class imbalance, the following adjustments were made:
+- Stratified sampling while splitting the dataset
--
+- Increased scale_pos_weight to 2
+- Adjusted the decision threshold to 0.9

-indicating moderate discriminatory power.
-The confusion matrix showed that the model struggled slightly with false negatives, possibly due to the imbalance in the dataset (more negative samples than positive).
-The use of Ersilia Compound Embeddings likely helped capture relevant chemical and bioactivity information, but the limited size of the dataset may have restricted the model's performance.
-Compared to similar tasks in TDC Benchmarks, where models typically achieve around 75% ROC-AUC, our model performed reasonably well.
+The confusion matrix indicated that the model still struggled slightly with false positives, likely due to the imbalance in the dataset.
+However, compared to similar tasks in TDC benchmarks, where models typically achieve ~70% ROC-AUC, our model performed reasonably well but could be improved.